Jost60/SPW-Lysimeter/ReadMe.md

 ```
 Download the dataset from the data repository https://doi.org/10.4228/zalf-vevz-ys85
-You may need to adjust the data to meet the requirements of the R code and define the environment variables
+You may need to adjust the data to meet the requirements of the R code (or vice versa) and define the environment variables
-DB_USER, DB_LABORATORY_DATA, and WORKDIRECTORY to match your local data paths.
+DB_USER, DB_LABORATORY_DATA, DB_REDOX and WORKDIRECTORY to match your local data paths.
 ```

 Afterward, all scripts can be executed using the package versions used for the publication.